 Economic uncertainty continues to dog the global economy.
 The war in Ukraine has worsened an already fragmented supply chain while in the U.S., inflation is at a 40-year high with no clear sign of abating.
-Recession may be on the horizon—or, depending on who you ask, has already arrived.
+Recession may be on the horizon—.
 The simple fact is, most people are tightening their belts.

 Reviewing or updating your insurance policies—and particularly your life insurance policy—is more important now than ever.
 During a recessionary period, it can be hard to justify the cost of additional or higher insurance premiums—especially for young and healthy families—but an affordable life insurance plan will protect loved ones who rely on your income for essential expenses such as housing should the worst happen.
 Protecting your loved ones against catastrophic loss always brings peace of mind, but never more than today as the cost of living continues to climb.